 This step is critical for temporary handovers and helps both you and the client get back on track, especially if you’ve been away for a few weeks.

 Pre-book a status meeting

-Another significant benefit is that it helps ensure you’re prioritizing the right clients and activities during those first days back.
+Another significant benefit is it helps ensure you’re prioritizing the right clients and activities during those first days back.
 When you have hundreds of emails in your inbox, it’s difficult to know where to concentrate your time and energy.
-A quick review of each project will help you focus where it’s needed most.
+A quick review of each project will help you focus on where it’s needed most.